On Statistical Estimation of Edge-Reinforced Random Walks

 The proposed estimator for $\Eerrw^{v_0,A} (U_e)$ is $\hat{U}_e$, which is defined in \cref{eqn:est-u}.
 To bound the estimation error of $\hat{U}_e$ for $\Eerrw^{v_0,A}(U_e)$, the first step is to bound the estimation error of $\hat{P}^{(k)}$ for $P^{(k)}$.
 For $\hat{P}^{(k)}$ to achieve a small estimation error for $P^{(k)}$, one must gather sufficiently many transitions from each state $i\in V$, and then reconstruct the outgoing transition probabilities of state $i$ based on those transitions.

 Let's first consider the subproblem of statistical estimation for an $n$-state discrete distribution

-such as to ensure that each entry is accurate up to a small multiplicative factor $\epsilon' \in (0,1)$.
-Suppose we draw $m$ i.i.d.\ samples from $\mathbf{p}$, and let $\hat{p}_i$ be the empirical estimator for $p_i$, i.e., the proportion of times that $i$ appears in the $m$ samples.
-By Hoeffding's inequality (see Theorem 2.8 of~\cite{BLM2013}), for each $i\in[n]$ we have:
+such as to ensure that each entry is accurate up to a small multiplicative factor $\eta \in (0,1)$.
+Suppose we draw $m$ i.i.d.\,samples from $\mathbf{p}$, and let $\hat{p}_i$ be the empirical estimator for $p_i$, i.e., the proportion of times that $i$ appears in the $m$ samples.
+By Hoeffding's inequality, for each $i\in[n]$ we have:

 Taking a union bound over $i\in[n]$, it follows that